Don’t Romanticize Science Fiction: An Interview with Samuel Delany

 AF: Many writers from bell hooks to Octavia E. Butler point to the fact that, Thank god there was Samuel Delany there.
 I’m wondering how consciously you were trying to create, and write, a queer imaginary.

-SD: Do you know things like “Aye, and Gomorrah . . . ” the story is from 1967.
+SD: Do you know things like “Aye, and Gomorrah . . . ”?
+The story is from 1966.
 That’s a pre-Stonewall story.
 Hogg is a pre-Stonewall novel, at least the first draft is pre-Stonewall.
 “Time Considered as a Helix of Semi-Precious Stones” is also pre-Stonewall, and that one got a Nebula award and a Hugo.
 Which is one of the reasons I have written that if the gay community didn’t exist, the straight community would have invented us because they were desperate to find out about what was going on there.
 Only they thought they knew, and that was the problem.
-So unless what you told was pretty much in keeping with what they thought, you couldn’t.
-It was hard to talk about and hard to get a listen.
+So unless what you told was pretty much in keeping with what they thought; it was hard to talk about and hard to get a listen.

 AF: I mean, were you aware of the possibilities that science fiction as a genre or a form might allow you to remain a moving target, might allow you a kind of open closet without having to announce it?